Varun-Singh14/OOPS/README.md

 # Constructor
 There name is same as the class name.
-They server a special purpose of initializing the object.
+They serve a special purpose of initializing the object.
 Here is the example of the Syntax:
 ### Example
 ```java